How to keep cool and healthy in the summer months.

 If you have diabetes, it is important to be aware of the risks of heat and take steps to stay safe.
 By following these tips, you can help prevent complications and enjoy the summer safely.

 - How to manage your diabetes with CHPW help.

 - Are you a CHPW Apple Health (Medicaid) member?
-CHPW’s health coaching team can help you build healthy daily habits that are shown to help people with diabetes feel better.
+CHPW’s Diabetes Care Program team can help you build healthy daily habits that are shown to help people with diabetes feel better.